fghaas/cfgmgmtcamp2025/markdown/03-ads.md

 I'll be confident bordering on arrogance for a moment: I write good job adverts.

 I know this not only from conversations with applicants who tell me this in interviews.
-I also regularly hear things like ‘I'm happy where I am right now, but if I were looking for a job, I'd apply straight away, and what's more, this is the best job description I've ever read.’
+I also regularly hear things like "I'm happy where I am right now, but if I were looking for a job, I'd apply straight away, and what's more, this is the best job description I've ever read."
 My job descriptions make the rounds when I send them out because people like to read them and like to pass them on.

 And my job descriptions are long.